Kapyjengi/WalkInEvents/README.md

 <img alt="powershell - npm and node versions" src="https://i.imgur.com/z63jbCR.jpeg">

-If you don't have node and/or npm installed on you computer just follow [these steps](https://treehouse.github.io/installation-guides/windows/node-windows.html) and then come back!
+If you don't have node or npm installed on you computer just follow [these steps](https://nodejs.org/en/) and then come back!

 ### Installation